 Pro tip: Check out the many cruises that sail from the U.S., like in Galveston, Texas.
-The city is home to Allure of the Seas, the Lone Star State’s biggest adventure and Royal Caribbean ship to date.
+The city is home to Harmony of the Seas, the Lone Star State’s biggest adventure and Royal Caribbean ship to date.

 Pangangaluluwa – Philippines

 In the Philippines, Pangangaluluwa takes place on what’s known as All Hallows Eve (Oct.
 31).
 In place of trick-or-treating from home to home, people, usually children, wear traditional Filipino facepaint and sing at the doorsteps of each home.
 They’re traditionally singing from what’s thought to be the perspective of the dead’s lost souls.
 Those at home welcoming the visit are then expected to give kakanin, an offering (often food) that the children, or the lost souls, can bring to the dead to find their way back.
-This activity has its historic origins with the Tagalog people of the Philippines.
+This activity has its historic origins in the Tagalog people of the Philippines.
 In recent years, the country has also incorporated customs from more Western versions of Halloween, like costumes and trick-or-treating.

 Fun fact: Many of Royal Caribbean’s dedicated crew members hail from the Philippines, making this a destination held near and dear.

 Explore this part of the world on a transpacific or South Pacific cruise.